holium/tome-db/DESIGN.md

 // no app = "all" apps.
 A %settings-store replacement for Realm
 // no permissions: { read: 'our', create: 'our', overwrite: 'our' }

-// must be set to 'invited' first.
-Changing to 'invited'
+// additional invites *alongside* the permissions level.
-// will revoke permissions for everyone not on this list? db.addInvites({ overwrite: ['~lomder-librun', '~zod'] }) db.removeInvites({ overwrite: ['~zod'] })
+// if you want only this list, set level to 'our'. db.addInvites({ overwrite: ['~lomder-librun', '~zod'] }) db.removeInvites({ overwrite: ['~zod'] })